SAP-archive/cloud-s4-sdk-examples/README.md

 When the IDE is installed, refer to additonal README files in the projects to proceed with the build and deployment procedures.

+### Want to learn more?
+Check out our [Documentation](https://sap.github.io/cloud-sdk/)
+For general overview check the [About section](https://sap.github.io/cloud-sdk/docs/overview/about) [Getting started](https://sap.github.io/cloud-sdk/docs/java/getting-started) guide for SAP Cloud SDK for Java [Getting started](https://sap.github.io/cloud-sdk/docs/js/getting-started) guide for SAP Cloud SDK for JavaScript Look into other helpful feature documentation, guides and video-tutorials in respective section of documentation portal or use a smart search feature in the right top corner.

 ## Known Issues
  Currently, there are no known issues.